-Here Are The Privacy Settings You Should Look At If You Have A Smart TV
+If You Have A Smart TV, Take A Closer Look At Your Privacy Settings

 “Smart TVs are testing the privacy expectations that consumers developed in the era of traditional television,” said Bureau of Consumer Protection director Jessica Rich in her opening remarks at last fall’s smart TV workshop hosted by the Federal Trade Commission.

 Today’s WikiLeaks release revealed that Samsung smart TV owners are particularly vulnerable to spying.
 Newly published documents detail a program called “Weeping Angel,” an attack designed by the CIA and United Kingdom’s MI5/BTSS that makes Samsung smart TVs look like they’re turned off when, in fact, they’re not.

-The smart TV “operates as a bug, recording conversations in the room and sending them over the Internet to a covert CIA server,” according to the documents.
+The smart TV “operates as a bug, recording conversations in the room and sending them over the Internet to a covert CIA server,” according to Wikileaks, though in an interview today on The Late Show ex-CIA director Michael Hayden said, “These tools would not be used against an American” and that, “There are bad people in the world that have Samsung TVs, too” in response to the Weeping Angel documentation published.

+“There are people out there that you want us to spy on.
+You want us to have the ability to actually turn on that listening device inside the TV to learn that person’s intentions.
+This is a wonderful capability,” said Hayden.

 Here are some settings you should review if you’re concerned about snooping corporations.